Richard A. Gillespie College of Veterinary Medicine

 CVM Graduate Student Progress Committee Student Expectations

-Students at risk of SPC will be notified by the Associate Dean for Student Affairs and Admissions (ADSAA) before finals to inform them of a possible meeting pending final exam grades.
+Students at risk of the Student Progress Committee (SPC) will be notified by the Associate Dean for Student Affairs and Admissions (ADSAA) before finals to inform them of a possible meeting pending final exam grades.
 Any student who will appear before the SPC should come prepared to explain their situation and propose steps or actions to correct their situation.
 For a detailed outline of SPC policies and procedures, refer to the LMU-CVM Student Handbook

 At the end of every grading period (semester), the SPC Chair and Dean-appointed Administrator are given the final course grades.
 For students who have failed to progress sufficiently, the SPC Chair will schedule a meeting on the last Thursday and/or Friday of the semester.
 Minutes will be kept by a recording secretary.
 All matters are submitted to a vote, with a simple majority ruling.
 The Chair will be a non-voting member unless there is a tie vote.

 Examples of failure to progress through a program include, but are not limited to: students who failed a course, students who consistently score below 75% for final course grades, or students with any academic or professionalism issues.
-Students purported to have exhibited or performed unethical and/or unprofessional behavior may also be referred to the SPC (See Professional Conduct).
+Students purported to have exhibited or performed unethical and/or unprofessional behavior may also be referred to the Professional Conduct Committee (PCC).

 The goal of meeting with the SPC is to gain insight into why the student is having difficulty so that the SPC can make an informed recommendation to the Dean of LMU-CVM.
 The individuals allowed to attend these meetings are the student with one (1) “Procedural Advocate,” the Committee members (SPC), and a recording secretary.
 The Committee may choose to invite individuals who have additional information that is pertinent to the reason the student must appear before the SPC.
 Within five (5) working days, the committee’s recommendation will be forwarded in writing to the Dean of LMU-CVM.